quiltdata/quilt/docs/Catalog/Qurator.md

   summary of the paper.

 - **Quick Scan**: _“List some of the authors doing breast cancer research?”_
-  Qurator Omni will list key authors and their contributions based on Quilt’s indexed datasets.
+  Qurator Omni will list authors and their contributions based on Quilt’s indexed datasets.

 ### Key Benefits